 Getting up in the morning to discover an ominous puddle on the floor is never a great to start the day.

 Fortuitously, most commonplace causes of dishwasher faults are comparatively straightforward to determine and fix yourself.
-Meaning you might not need to wash the dishes by hand that much, spend a day at home waiting for an engineer or need to pay the call-out fee.
+Meaning you might not need to wash the dishes by hand that much, spend a day at home waiting for an engineer or need to pay an appliance repair service in Pittsburgh the call-out fee.

 So, grab the instruction manual if you have it, find a towel to clean up the leak and get a towel clean up any additional leaks and see whether you can’t fix the problem.
 If you cannot call us for local dishwasher repair.